Enterprise SEO Pricing: How Much Do SEO Services Cost in 2026?

 Geographic and Multi-Language Targeting

 Global SEO campaigns aren't about translating content and calling it a day.
 They require localization for cultural nuances, region-specific keyword research, local backlink acquisition, hreflang implementation, and optimization for country-specific search engines.
+Each additional market multiplies the workload — and the investment.

 What Services Should an Enterprise SEO Package Include?

-Before signing with any agency, verify that these core services are included.
-Missing any of them creates gaps that undermine the entire program.
-Use these enterprise SEO audit checklists to evaluate your current coverage.
+Before signing with any agency, verify these core services are included: keyword research, technical SEO, content strategy, link building, and analytics.
+Missing any one of them creates gaps that undermine the entire program.

-Keyword Research
+Keyword Research and Technical SEO

 A technically unhealthy website will underperform regardless of content quality or backlink investment.
 Enterprise technical SEO covers crawl error identification, site speed optimization, mobile-friendliness, JavaScript rendering issues, XML sitemap management, and structured data implementation.
+For SaaS companies specifically, our technical SEO guide covers the critical checkpoints.

-Content Strategy and Optimization
+Content Strategy and Link Building

 Content remains the primary driver of organic visibility.
-But enterprise content strategy isn't about publishing blog posts on a schedule.
-It involves optimizing existing pages, building topical authority through content clusters, and creating assets that serve both search engines and AI answer engines.
+But enterprise content strategy isn't about publishing blog posts on a schedule — it involves optimizing existing pages, building topical authority through content clusters, and creating assets that serve both search engines and AI answer engines.

 Case Study — Glean

-"Glean achieved a remarkable 275% increase in monthly organic clicks, growing from approximately 18,000 to over 67,000, and saw monthly impressions surge by 365%, from around 260,000 to over 1.2 million."
+"Glean achieved a 275% increase in monthly organic clicks, growing from approximately 18,000 to over 67,000, and saw monthly impressions surge by 365%, from around 260,000 to over 1.2 million."

 Read the full Glean case study →